Posted by

 What stands out more in my mind was Dad also fixing up another bike at that time for Mike, a fourteen-year-old boy who walked many miles into town to deliver the Grit newspaper.
 Dad had delivered papers himself as a young boy and probably remembered that a newspaper bag got heavy.
 Mike was pretty darned happy when Dad surprised him with the bicycle.
 But that’s another story!

 Later, the summer I was twelve, I was thrilled when Dad brought home for me a brand new Schwinn.
 That bike went off to college with me five years later.
-I was bummed when it was stolen outside my dorm, although the bike was locked.
+I was bummed when it was stolen outside my university dorm, although the bike was locked.
 Thankfully, the campus police recovered it.

 Santa Cruz, where biking won my heart

-In Santa Cruz, I decided to spring for a new bike, a red Univega that I purchased from the Bicycle Trip.
-Still have that Univega in my garage as a spare for guests (see it here).
-I was both fortunate and good about using a lock.
+I decided to spring for a new bike, a red Univega that I purchased from the Bicycle TripI was both fortunate with this bike and faithful about using a lock.

-My pal Gerri Dayharsh and I worked together at Well-Being Magazine, which had its editorial offices on the west side of Santa Cruz until the magazine was sold to Vegetarian Times and moved to New York.
-At lunchtime Gerri and I might bike to the taqueria across from the foot of the wharf.
-Or coworker Sharon Kenny and I would head to the nearest beach and take a quick dip.
-Another favorite was playing hooky with the publisher and biking up to Davenport; I still love that north coast ride.
+In Santa Cruz, my pal Gerri Dayharsh and I worked together at Well-Being magazine.
+Its editorial offices were on the west side of Santa Cruz, until the magazine was sold to NYC’s Vegetarian Times.
+At lunchtime Gerri and I sometimes biked to the taqueria across from the foot of the Santa Cruz Wharf.
+Or coworker Sharon Kenny and I would head to the nearest beach off West Cliff and take a quick dip.

-The above photo was published in Well-Being in conjunction with a feature Gerri wrote about cycling.
-And thanks to my parents, I found it in a box of mementos.
-They’d kept this one too, of their daughter on the cover.
+They’d kept this issue of the magazine too, with their daughter on the cover.
 That photo was taken on a break in the workday, when the publisher said, “Wanna go up to Bonny Doon and see some yurts?”
-When he started shooting photos as we hiked along this stream, I didn’t realize his plans….
+When he started shooting photos as we hiked along this stream, I didn’t realize his plans.

 Technology competes for my time

-Ironically, since starting HER Helmet Thursdays in fall 2009, I’ve spent fewer hours on my bike and more hours at the computer.
-While the HER Helmet Thursdays project is deeply satisfying, and visits with its participants delightful, the computer time is not my favorite part!
+While the projects are satisfying, the computer time is not my favorite part!
 I really am a Lead Pencil Girl Gone Techno.

 Sometimes we find ourselves pulled into intense periods of work in order to accomplish a goal.
 As an infrequent occurrence, that may be okay, as long as the overwork habit doesn’t set in.